If you’re in the market for health insurance, you may have heard about short-term plans.

 - Prescription drug coverage

-Short-term plans have much lower premiums than the plans that are compliant with the Affordable Care Act because they provide much less coverage.
+Short-term plans have much lower premiums than the plans that comply with the Affordable Care Act because they provide much less coverage.
 Depending on your income, you may qualify for a subsidy that makes an ACA-compliant plan more affordable.

-You should also be aware that ACA Open Enrollment takes place from November 1, to December 15 for coverage in 2019.
-If you sign up for a short-term plan and later decide you need more comprehensive coverage after December 15, you may not be able to get an ACA-compliant plan until 2020.
+You should also be aware that ACA Open Enrollment takes place between Nov.
+1 and Dec.
+15 for coverage in 2020.
+If you sign up for a short-term plan and decide you need more comprehensive coverage after December 15, you may not be able to get an ACA-compliant plan until 2021.
 That means you may have a gap in care or be stuck with bills for medical care you received that’s not covered by your short-term plan.

 Short-term plans can look like an affordable option.
-But if you actually need care you may be in for an unpleasant surprise.
-The medical bills you incur for services the plan doesn’t cover may far exceed the premiums you pay for coverage that you can rely on.
+But if you end up needing care you may be in for an unpleasant surprise.
+The cost of the medical bills you incur for services the plan doesn’t cover may far exceed the premiums you would have paid for an ACA-compliant plan.

-With UPMC Health Plan you will receive no lifetime limits on benefits, rich coverage, and no denial of coverage or increased costs due to a pre-existing condition.
+With UPMC Health Plan there are no lifetime limits on benefits, the coverage is extensive, and there is no denial of coverage or increased costs because of a pre-existing condition.